 The #KickRacism campaign is rooted in the Durban Declaration and Programme of Action (DDPA), a landmark United Nations resolution adopted in 2001 that serves as a global blueprint for combating racism, racial discrimination, xenophobia, and related intolerance.
 The DDPA recognizes racism as a systemic issue requiring coordinated, multi-level action.

 In 2025–2035, we commemorate the Second International Decade for People of African Descent (SDPFAD), which builds on the DDPA’s principles to promote and protect the social, racial, and human rights of people of African descent worldwide.
-The 2026 FIFA World Cup presents a historic opportunity to advance these principles and create meaningful progress toward the goals outlined in both frameworks.
+The 2026 World Cup presents a historic opportunity to advance these principles and create meaningful progress toward the goals outlined in both frameworks.

 By grounding our campaign in the DDPA and SDPFAD, we ensure that our work is informed by decades of human rights advocacy, supported by international consensus, and aligned with the urgent call for action from the United Nations and civil society organizations worldwide.